glc6qrx/Meet-up-Finder/README.md

 ### The system shall allow a user to save a set of event types, causes, etc. with their account.
 The user can save events to a profile that is made by Google Login.
 ### The system shall show events within a certain GPS radius of the user taking place within a specific time range
-You can view event location using the map on the Find events page, or filter results with the form that is on the right of the Find Events page.
-You can filter what events show up on the map using this.
+You can view event location using the map on the Find Events page and filter results with the form that is on the left of the Find Events page.
+The user can provide a starting address and a distance range, and can filter to only see events within the provided range of the starting address using this.
 ### Users shall be able to search for events based upon time, type, location, cause, etc
-Users can filter events on the find events page using the form on the right side of the page
+Users can filter events on the find events page using the form on the left side of the page, with parameters such as event name, date range, and event category.
 ### Users shall be able to submit events to the system for posting.
-Users can add events using the Add events page on the top menu
+Users can add events using the Add Events page on the top menu